-Notes: Assessment as performed by the targeted review central team.
-See Table 3 for the numbering of practices.
-Ranking follows the two dimensions of practice and bank: good practices (rows) are sorted in the chart on the basis of the extent to which banks (columns) were observed to deviate from them in the targeted review.
-The highest degree of deviation is shown in the upper left corner.
+Ranking follows the two dimensions of practice and bank: sound practices (rows) are sorted in the chart on the basis of the extent to which banks (columns) were observed to deviate from them in the targeted review.
+The highest degree of deviation is shown in the top left corner.